The Competitive Industries and Innovation Program (CIIP)

 Staffing and Support

-The CIIP team is embedded within the World Bank Group’s recently established Trade and Competitiveness (T&C) Global Practice, which places competitiveness issues at the forefront of country dialogue on private sector development.
+The CIIP team is embedded within the World Bank Group’s "Finance, Competitiveness and Innovation (FCI) Global Practice" which places competitiveness issues at the forefront of country dialogue on private sector development.
 CIIP aims to fully utilize these Bank Group institutional resources to further its goals.
-It also draws on the knowledge sharing, training, and e-learning capacities of T&C and other Global Practices to expand its client base and enrich its country dialogue.
+It also draws on the knowledge sharing, training, and e-learning capacities of FCI and other Global Practices to expand its client base and enrich its country dialogue.
 CIIP is further deepening its collaboration with the World Bank’s Development Economic Group on research relating to competitiveness and innovation.

 A small self-standing CIIP Secretariat ensures coherence across the portfolio, alignment with partners’ priorities, as well as lean and quality management.
 It is responsible for program strategy and management, financial management, knowledge and learning, monitoring and evaluation, strategic communications, and risk management.
 In CIIP’s first year of implementation, the secretariat has responded flexibly to CIIP’s dynamic and evolving needs—for instance, program launch, development of the program's first strategy and business plan, project development and review, donor engagement, and support for high profile knowledge activities.
 In addition to experienced secretariat staff, the CIIP team now includes 5 additional experts that actively support Bank project teams in country dialogue, analytics, as well as operational design and implementation.